As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 Thirty years after its debut, Captain Ron is still a popular cult classic.
 This film has to be one of the top sailing movies on this list.
 The hilariously wild plot makes it enjoyable whether or not you are a skilled sailor.

-This sailing comedy stars Kurt Russell as the carefree captain for hire and Martin Short as a Chicago suburban father seeking a real adventure for his family.
+This sailing comedy starring Kurt Russell is about a carefree captain for hire and a Chicago suburban father (Martin Short) seeking a real adventure for his family.

 WHY YOU SHOULD WATCH: Although this is one of Kurt Russell’s only comedic roles, after watching the film, you can’t imagine anyone else as the easygoing Captain Ron.
 This movie not only makes you laugh but also includes plenty of sailing nostalgia that will have you planning your next Caribbean Charter.